Senior Partner, Sciaroni & Associates

 Mr. Sciaroni joined the IBC’s Executive Committee in 2000, and has served as Chairman since 2001.

+Pierre Tami is one of the current IBC Executive committee members.
 Originally from Switzerland, Pierre is a social entrepreneur with over 30 years’ experience in Asia; since early 90′ Pierre has worked in Cambodia, launched Hagar in Cambodia, consisting of social rehabilitation programs and commercial businesses for victims of abuse, violence and trafficking.
-Now, Pierre is leading Shif360 which facilitates fair and sustainable economic opportunities to the youth of Cambodia, is also the founder of the Academy Of Culinary Arts Cambodia and co-onwer of a number of F&B businesses in Phnom Penh.
+Now, Pierre is leading Shif360 which facilitates fair and sustainable economic opportunities to the youth of Cambodia, is also the founder of the Academy Of Culinary Arts Cambodia and co-owner of a number of F&B businesses in Phnom Penh.
 Pierre is an active member of IBC since 2002, heading the Investment Conference Subcommittee for several editions.
 He also serves as Personal Adviser to the Prime Minister of Cambodia, Member of the World Economic Forum’s Schwab Foundation as a social entrepreneur since 2004.
 Pierre is the recipient of awards: from former US Secretary of State Colin Powell, Officer of the Royal Order of Sahametrei by the Cambodian King and Brandenberger Prize from Switzerland.
-Pierre is married and has three daughters and three grand children.
+Pierre is married and has three daughters and three grandchildren.

 Special Envoy to G4S Group and former British Ambassador to Cambodia